Saranga-glitch/Final-Project-Backend/README.md

 # Mern-Ecommerce

-Created by Using Node js Mongo DB as the database.
+Created by Using Node js with Rest API and Mongo DB